bcgov/smk/docs/installation.md

 ## Use `smk create`

 If you want to create a new application using SMK, then the easiest way is with the `smk-cli`.

+`smk-cli` makes use of the Node.js JavaScript runtime and the Node Package Manager (NPM).
+If this is not already installed, please [download](https://nodejs.org/en/download/) and install it.

 First make sure that the `smk-cli` is installed globally in your machine:

     > npm install --global @bcgov/smk-cli